prisma/prisma/docs/prisma-client-js/codegen-and-node-setup.md

 ## Generating Prisma Client JS in the `postinstall` hook of `@prisma/client`

 The `@prisma/client` package defines its own `postinstall` hook that's being executed whenever the package is being installed.
 This hook invokes the `prisma2 generate` command which in turn generates the Prisma Client JS code into the default location `node_modules/@prisma/client`.
-Notice that this requires the `prisma2` CLI to be available, either as local dependency or as a global installation (it is recommended to always install the `prisma2` package as a development dependency, using `npm install @prisma/cli --save-dev`, to avoid versioning conflicts though).
+Notice that this requires the Prisma 2 CLI to be available, either as local dependency or as a global installation (it is recommended to always install the `@prisma/cli` package as a development dependency, using `npm install @prisma/cli --save-dev`, to avoid versioning conflicts though).